harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/security.rst

 StatusCode
 ...........
-Indicates ths status of the BTC Parachain.
+Indicates ths status of the BTC Bridge.

-* ``RUNNING: 0`` - BTC Parachain fully operational
+* ``RUNNING: 0`` - BTC Bridge fully operational

-* ``ERROR: 1``- an error was detected in the BTC Parachain.
+* ``ERROR: 1``- an error was detected in the BTC Bridge.
 See ``Errors`` for more details, i.e., the specific error codes (these determine how to react).

-* ``SHUTDOWN: 2`` - BTC Parachain operation fully suspended.
+* ``SHUTDOWN: 2`` - BTC Bridge operation fully suspended.
 This can only be achieved via manual intervention by the Governance Mechanism.

 ErrorCode
 .........